soongensayo/GEDI-ME310-hotel/docs/index.md

 ### **Role in Hotel Operations** {#role-in-hotel-operations}

-Front desk staff rely on PMS platforms \- such as **Opera PMS by Oracle Hospitality**, one of the industry’s most widely adopted systems \- to perform key operational tasks including:
+Front desk staff rely on PMS platforms \- such as Opera PMS by Oracle Hospitality, one of the industry’s most widely adopted systems \- to perform key operational tasks including:

 1. Looking up, verifying, and modifying guest reservations.
 2. Checking room availability and assigning rooms.